department-of-veterans-affairs/vets-api/docs/api/sm-api.md

 #### <a name="update-draft"></a>Updating a Message Draft
 Request:

-`POST /messaging/health/message_drafts` with the following payload
+`PUT /messaging/health/message_drafts/:id` with the following payload

 ```json
 {